-- 19. Upon information and belief, Defendants Dr. Kush World Collective LLC and Full Circle Industries have their principal places of business in California and are not registered in the State of New York.
-Each of these Defendants ignored all corporate formalities and had no corporate governance policies in place; they commingled funds and assets with each other and with all other corporate defendants named in this lawsuit; they concealed and misrepresented the true and equitable owners of the company; they lacked any true independent authority to make business decisions impacting the company; and they existed simply as a mechanism through which the true and equitable owners of the company could avoid any type of civil liability for their conduct.
-Each of these Defendants were and are the alter ego of all other defendants named in this lawsuit.
-Each of these Defendants also formed a conspiracy with all other defendants named in this lawsuit, and all wrongful acts performed as alleged in this complaint were done in furtherance of the common design of that conspiracy. - 20.
-At all relevant times, DOES 1 through 50 were and are individuals and/or companies that were alter egos of all other defendants identified in this action.
+- 23. Upon information and belief, Defendant Full Circle Industries has its principal places of business in California and is not registered in the State of New York.
+Upon information and belief, Defendant Full Circle Industries ignored all corporate formalities and had no corporate governance policies in place; it commingled funds and assets with the other corporate defendants named in this lawsuit; it concealed and misrepresented the true and equitable owners of the company; it lacked any true independent authority to make business decisions impacting the company; and it existed simply as a mechanism through which the true and equitable owners of the company could avoid any type of civil liability for their conduct.
+Defendant Full Circle Industries was and is the alter ego of all other defendants named in this lawsuit.
+Defendant Full Circle Industries also formed a conspiracy with all other defendants named in this lawsuit, and all wrongful acts performed as alleged in this complaint were done in furtherance of the common design of that conspiracy. - At all relevant times, DOES 1 through 50 were and are individuals 24. and/or companies that were alter egos of all other defendants identified in this action.
 The identities and particular capacities of DOES 1 through 50 are presently unknown to Plaintiff.
 Plaintiff therefore sues these defendants by fictitious names.
 Plaintiff is informed and believes and therefore alleges that DOES 1 through 50 were responsible in some manner for the occurrences herein alleged, and that Plaintiff's injuries as herein alleged were proximately caused by said defendants.
 Plaintiff will amend the Complaint to substitute the true names and capacities of DOES 1 through 50 when ascertained.